 For all time-based errors (maximum of N requests per X minutes), we recommend your code catches the exception and, using an exponential backoff algorithm, implement a small delay before trying again.
 If requests are still unsuccessful, it's important the delays between requests increase over time until the request is successful.
 Generally, you should use a truncated exponential backoff.
 To learn how to use exponential backoff, go to Retry strategy.

 All use of the Google Docs API is available at no additional cost.
 Exceeding the quota request limits doesn't incur extra charges and your account is not billed.

 Request a quota increase

 Depending on your project's resource usage, you might want to request a quota increase.
-API calls by a service account are considered to be utilizing a single account, so you might need a higher per-user, per-project quota in that scenario.
+API calls by a service account are considered to be using a single account, so you might need a higher per-user, per-project quota in that scenario.
 Applying for an increased quota doesn't guarantee approval.
 Large quota increases can take longer to be approved.

 To learn more, see the following resources: